The IGTP Virtual Festival 2021

 Because of the continuing Covid restrictions we are now planning to hold in on May 13-15 2022.
 Please make a note of the dates somewhere (as 2022 diaries are not yet available).
 We will be consulting member bands about the feasibility of other IGTP activitiess (real or virtual) later this year.

 There have been a number of significant additions to our historical records of sixteen groups of English waits.
 Mostly these come from secondary sources, but they may inspire researchers to seek out the source material.
 Records include payments, duties, livery, and historical events.
 Perhaps the most noteworthy, to add to our existing texts of the waits' guilds based in Beverley and at Tutbury Castle, is the charter of the Newcastle-upon-Tyne Waits of 1677.

 Performance listings and news items

-The Events page is now available for listing public events by member bands up to the end of August 2014.
-Email details to email@example.com. to make sure they are publicised by the IGTP.
-It is after all one of the benefits of membership.
+The Concerts and Events page is normally available for listing public events by member bands for up to six months ahead.
+Under the Government's schedule for the relaxation of Covid guidelines, if there are no further delays we should be able to perform in public again after June 21st.
+We are happy to list public events for member bands for the whole of 2021 so please submit them any time.
+If the details of performances by your member band are not up to date, email details to firstname.lastname@example.org.
+Event listings are after all one of the benefits of membership.
 The Latest News section is also available if your member band has anything particularly newsworthy, so send such items to the same address.